owenvoke/tcli-php/README.md

 #### Latest Torrents
 `php bin/tcli latest` - This will get the latest torrents from all available torrent sites.
 `php bin/tcli latest:wwt` - This will get the latest torrents from WorldWideTorrents.
+`php bin/tcli latest:rarbg` - This will get the latest torrents from RARBG.

 #### Searching Torrents
 `php bin/tcli search` - This will get the latest torrents from all available torrent sites.